Security-Onion-Solutions/securityonion-docs/elastic-agent.rst

 .. note::

-    If you'd like to see this in action, check out our Youtube video at https://youtu.be/cGmQMsFuAvw.
+    Check out our Elastic Agent video at https://youtu.be/cGmQMsFuAvw!

 Linux
 ~~~~~